 Misinformation is one of the biggest problems of the internet era.
 What is our role as scientists?
 What is the best way to contribute, and communicate science to society?
 In this post, Elisabeth Marnik presents a list of key points to address these issues and make science more approachable.

-This is a must-read!
 We had the chance to talk to Prachee Avasthi, president of ASAPBio, who answered all our questions about preprints.
-She showed us how we can get involved in the publishing and reviewing process of preprints, and how it can benefit us all!
+She showed us how early career scientists can get involved in the publishing and reviewing process of preprints, and how it can benefit us all!